Devils Lake, North Dakota

 Devils Lake is a city in and the county seat of Ramsey County, North Dakota, United States.
-The population was 7,192 at the 2020 census, and was estimated to be 7,314 in 2024.
+The population was 7,192 as of the 2020 census and was estimated at 7,333 in 2025.
 It is named after the nearby lake called Devils Lake.
 The first house built by a Euro-American settler was in 1882.
 It was surveyed in 1883 and named Creelsburg and later Creel City, after the surveyor, Heber M. Creel.
 In 1884 it was renamed Devils Lake.

 The local paper is the Devils Lake Journal.
-Devils Lake Municipal Airport serves the city.
+Devils Lake Regional Airport serves the city.
 Devils Lake is home to Lake Region State College and the North Dakota School for the Deaf.

 History

 The present site of Devils Lake was, historically, a territory of the Dakota people.
 However, the Sisseton, Wahpeton, and Cut-Head bands of the Dakotas were relocated to the Spirit Lake Reservation as a result of the 1867 treaty between the United States and the Dakota that established a reservation for those who had not been forcibly relocated to Crow Creek Reservation in what is now South Dakota.
 The name "Devils Lake" is a calque of the Dakota phrase mni wak’áŋ (literally translating to spirit water), which is also reflected in the names of the Spirit Lake Tribe and the nearby town of Minnewaukan.